roman-milk/roman-milk.github.io/susans-story.md

+===

- ****** Susan's Story Ch.
-05 ****** bydawn1958© Ron was utterly amazed when Sammi lay beneath his much smaller wife passively accepting her fortune.
+Ron was utterly amazed when Sammi lay beneath his much smaller wife passively accepting her fortune.
 Julie's hips pumped so fast it was hard for Ron to imagine such a ferocious attack.
 Julie forced the girl to submit and Sammi's whimpering added immensely to Ron's enjoyment.

  The final straw came when Julie gave the next order.
 "Susan!
 Reach your hand down and find the slave's snatch... put your fingers on her power switch."
 Julie spoke but at the same time she wound her fingers into the teachers hair.
 She twisted Susan's head so she could look into her teary eyes.
 "Show mistress how you can make love to the slave's clitoris... make your mistress happy... now!"